HnZGaming/TorchServer/README.md

 ## Installing Torch

-For the following scripts, use the VSCode terminal by `` Ctrl + Shift + ` `` or from the tab menu `Terminal > New Terminal`.
+On VSCode, open the terminal window by keymap `` Ctrl + Shift + ` `` or the tab menu `Terminal > New Terminal`.

+Type in the following command in the VSCode terminal:

 ```powershell
 . './Scripts/DownloadTorch.ps1'
 ```

-Press `F5` to launch Torch.
-Launcher will download the SE dedi server files.
+Press `F5` key to launch the Torch server.
+Launcher will then download the SE dedi server files for you.
 This may take some minutes.

-Upon GUI startup, you'll see a warning in the log view:
+Upon Torch server's GUI startup, you'll see the following warning in the log:
 > 03:36:14.1209 [WARN]   InstanceManager: No worlds found in the current instance C:\torch-server\Instance.

-Close the app.
+Close the Torch server app.

 ## Setting Up Game World

 Under `Content/CustomWorlds`, find the world that you want to start with; let's say `Star System`.
+Then type the following command in the VSCode terminal:

 ```powershell
 . ./Scripts/CopyWorld.ps1 "Star System"
 ```

-`Star System` is now copied to the instance folder.
+Now, `Star System` is copied over to the instance folder, and ready to serve players.

 **TODO: Support multiple world saves.**

 ## Configure Torch

-Open Torch by `F5` and apply your configuration.
+Start up Torch by pressing `F5` and apply your configuration on GUI.

 ## Auto Restart